richard-scryber/scryber.core/docs/index.rst

 -----------------------------

-Whether you are using xhtml templates or directly in code, scryber is quick and easy to build complex documents from your designs and data.
+Whether you are using xhtml templates or directly in code, scryber is quick and easy to build complex documents from your designs and data using standard xhtml.

+See `html_tags` and `document_structure`

 Intelligent flowing layout engine